tejasnikumbh/AndroidPractice/README.md

 AndroidPractice
 ===============

 Code Repository for Android Related Code.
-Most of this code is related to Coursera's Android Class.
 * Week 1
   - HelloAndroid
     * A simple android app analogous to the Hello World App with welcome text changed.